Knowledge base

 l.
 Message display mode

-Choose between an individual display of messages or a “discussion” / “conversation” mode, which allows you to group your emails by subjects/senders, i.e., group the received emails based on the discussion topic, thus making the inbox display lighter and easier to follow the messages from the different participants in the conversation:
+Choose between an individual display of messages or a “discussion” / “conversation” mode, which allows you to group your emails by subjects/senders, i.e., group the received emails according to the subject of the discussion, thus the display of the inbox is lighter and the follow-up of the messages of the different participants of the conversation is easier to do:

-Allows you to delete the Infomaniak account (after confirming you have read the important warning).
+Allows you to delete the Infomaniak account (after confirmation of reading the important warning).
 Also refer to this other guide.

 Has this FAQ been helpful?